ashraful-alam2k/cyber-duck-final/README.md

     ```

-## Modules
+## Resource Details
 The solution is modular, with loosely coupled folders for different functions.
-Here is a brief description of the modules used in this solution:
+Here is a brief description of the resources create in this solution, They are reusable, extendable,:

 - `get-started`: Initializes the configuration which sets up S3 remote backend and DynamoDB for state locking.
 - `network`: Creates the VPC, subnets, internet gateway, NAT gateway, route tables, and other networking resources.